-If you have had your wedding ceremony in Thailand you now need to register the wedding in Thailand.
+This is Thai marriage registration.
+If you have had your wedding ceremony in Thailand.
+You now need to register the wedding in Thailand.
 The very same goes with an Islamic wedding in Thailand.
 Both Christian, Islamic and Buddhist weddings are not valid in according with Thai and Australian law until it has been registered with the District Office in Thailand.

-Once you have your letter in hand you now need to take your letter down to the Thai Department of Foreign Affairs in Laksi and they will then take a few hours to verify the authenticity of the letter.
+Once you have your letter in hand.
+You now need to take your letter down to the Thai Department of Foreign Affairs in Laksi.
+They will then take a few hours to verify the authenticity of the letter.
 If you go early you should be out of there by the late afternoon.
 They have to verify the letter and the signature on the letter with the Embassy.
 They will stamp the letter to show that it has been verified.

-The process of marriage registration is not very complex but it drags on for days.
-When you add in the usual government and Embassy bureaucracy it becomes frustrating and tiresome.
-Most expats and foreigners simply drop off all their documents with a lawyer and return 10 days later to collect their marriage certificate.
+The process of marriage registration is not very complex.
+Having said that however it drags on for days.
+When you add in the usual government and Embassy bureaucracy/ It tends to become frustrating and tiresome.
+Most expats and foreigners simply drop off all their documents with a lawyer.
+Then return 10 days later to collect their marriage certificate.
 Their costs offset transportation to and fro and all the usual queue standing and getting all the documents into the correct order.